gokalpacik/Camper/README.md

 A popular choice for this is open source Elastic products, commonly referred to as the ELK Stack.
 Log messages are indexed into Elasticsearch also Kibana can be used as a data visualization tool to rapidly filter and search across the combined log messages.

- In this sample project you can find how to include Serliog, which is a popular Loggin libray in .NET into your project.
+ In this sample project you can find how to include Serliog, which is a popular Loggin library in .NET into your project.
-In order to use the example projcet you need up and running Elastic and Kibana instances.
+In order to use the example project you need up and running Elastic and Kibana instances.